zpainter/iassist/content/about/general-assembly-minutes-1998.md

 -   Canada is undertaking a review of the National Archives and the National Library
 -   ICPSR still has 24 Canadian member institutions
--   She introduced Canada\'s latest data librarian, Walter Giesbrecht of York University
+-   She introduced Canada's latest data librarian, Walter Giesbrecht of York University

 **3.5.3 US secretariate report**